Unboxed-Software/solana-course/content/permanent-delegate.md

 );
 ```

-## Assign permissions to new delegate
+## Assign permissions to a new delegate
 The `approveChecked` function approves a delegate to transfer or burn up to a maximum number of tokens from an account.
 This allows the designated delegate to perform token transfers on behalf of the account owner up to the specified limit.
 ```ts
 /**